ricardocamisa/clsTextBox/README.md

 ## ADD MouseIcon on your Forms

-You can also include ico by hovering over the buttons with one of the Tag, Name, or ControlTipText properties as follows: btn
+You can also include ico by hovering over the buttons with one of the `Tag`, `Name`, or `ControlTipText` properties as follows: `btn` example:

 ## License